aimacode/aima-java/aimax-osm/README.txt

    * Rendering speed and quality improved
      (text placement, area sorting, one-way streets, icons, default style).
    * osm.gz2 file format support added.
-   * reader extended to read parts of a map, specified by bounding box.
+   * reader extended to read parts of a map, specified by bounding box or attribute filter (try <ctrl> and <shift> when using a load map button).
    * writer for writing maps to file added (formats osm and osm.bz2).
    * slow zoom (activated with <shift>) added.
    * scale factor replaced by true scale.